incognite-lab/Pepper-Controller/README.md

 You can also use this [script](demo.py) as a starting point to write your application.

+## Pepper class

+The core module of uour software is a Pepper class.
+There are basic functions to operate robot from the Python environement.
+You can easily write your own software for the robot based on these functions.

 ## List of methods

-The core of our software is Pepper class, a wrapper around naoqi.
-It will help you to write Python applications.
  Here is a list all methods in Pepper class.

 | Language | Vision | Motorics | System |
 | - | - | - | - |